 @import './00_Abstracts/index.scss'; @import './01_Base/index.scss'; @import './02_Vendors/index.scss'; @import './03_Elements/index.scss'; @import './04_Components/index.scss'; @import './05_Layouts/index.scss'; @import './06_Pages/index.scss'; @import './07_Utilities/index.scss';

 That's right!
-If this naming Convention doesn't work for you or you feel like it is missing something, feel free to change it up.
+If this naming convention doesn't work for you or you feel like it is missing something, feel free to change it up.
+You can rename your directories fit your preferences or project needs.
 Just make sure you update the references in the main manifest file.

 Not only can you rename directories, but you can also create and remove directories.
 A popular trend is to create a directory called "Shame".
 This directory is used for adding style hot fixes until the style can be added to the appropriate file later.
 The idea is to have this file lower down in the architecture so I overrides any of the previous rules.
 Adding a new directory is similar to adding a new file, but we use the

 You should now see the new directory along with your other style directories and in it you will see the